Understanding Global Loss Landscape of One-hidden-layer ReLU Networks, Part 1: Theory: Non-differentiable Local Minima

 \subsection{Conditions for Existence of Genuine Non-differentiable Local Minima}

-Like the case of differentiable local minima, existence of genuine non-differentiable local minima can be done by testing against \eqref{eq11} and \eqref{eq12} in the main text if $\mathbf{R}^\ast$ is unique, or finding intersections (like \eqref{eq13} in the main text) if $\mathbf{R}^\ast$ is a linear subspace.
-The differences with differentiable local minima lie in that there is no need to test $\mathbf{w}_m^\ast $since it is constrained on the boundary, and the two inequalities \eqref{D.4} and \eqref{D.5} should be satisfied instead.
-If $\mathbf{R}^\ast$ is a linear subspace, the solutions to \eqref{eq13} in the main text, \eqref{D.4} and \eqref{D.5} can be obtained simultaneously by finding their common intersections.
+Like the case of differentiable local minima, existence of genuine non-differentiable local minima can be identified by testing against \eqref{eq11} and \eqref{eq12} if $\mathbf{R}^\ast$ is unique, or finding intersection of half-spaces like \eqref{eq13} if $\mathbf{R}^\ast$ is a linear subspace.
+The differences with differentiable local minima lie in that there is no need to test $\mathbf{w}_m^\ast $ since it is constrained on the cell boundary, and instead the two inequalities \eqref{D.4} and \eqref{D.5} should be satisfied.
+If $\mathbf{R}^\ast$ is a linear subspace, the solutions to \eqref{eq13}, \eqref{D.4} and \eqref{D.5} can be obtained simultaneously by finding the intersection of corresponding half-spaces.